-- 33. In addition to the Millennium Development Goal 3 indicator on "share of women in wage employment in the non-agricultural sector", which measures the degree to which labour markets are open to women in industry and service sectors, commitments have been made in the Fourth World Conference on Women and in the General Assembly and the Commission on the Status of Women on the collection of data and development of indicators in the area of women's access to employment and decent work.
-Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Improve data collection on the unremunerated work which is already included in the United Nations System of National Accounts, such as in agriculture, particularly subsistence agriculture, and other types of non-market production activities (Beijing Platform for Action, para 206 (f)(i)); - Improve measurements that at present underestimate women's unemployment and underemployment in the labour market (Beijing Platform for Action, para 206 (f)(ii)); - Develop methods, in the appropriate forums, for assessing the value, in quantitative terms, of unremunerated work that is outside national accounts, such as caring for dependants and preparing food, for possible reflection in satellite or other official accounts that may be produced separately from but are consistent with core national accounts, with a view to recognizing the economic contribution of women and making visible the unequal distribution of remunerated and unremunerated work between women and men (Beijing Platform for Action, para 206(f)(iii));
+- 33. In addition to the Millennium Development Goal 3 indicator on the share of women in wage employment in the non-agricultural sector, which measures the degree to which labour markets are open to women in industry and service sectors, commitments have been made in the Fourth World Conference on Women, the General Assembly and the Commission on the Status of Women on the collection of data and development of indicators in the area of women's access to employment and decent work.
+Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Improving data collection on the unremunerated work that is already included in the System of National Accounts, such as in agriculture, particularly subsistence agriculture, and other types of non-market production activities (Beijing Platform for Action, para.
+206 (f) (i)); - Improving measurements that at present underestimate women's unemployment and underemployment in the labour market (ibid., para.
+206 (f) (ii)); - Developing methods, in the appropriate forums, for assessing the value, in quantitative terms, of unremunerated work that is outside national accounts, such as caring for dependants and preparing food, for possible reflection in satellite or other official accounts that may be produced separately from, but are consistent with, core national accounts, with a view to recognizing the economic contribution of women and making visible the unequal distribution of remunerated and unremunerated work between women and men (ibid., para 206 (f) (iii)); - Measuring and valuing unpaid work through existing and improved mechanisms, including by (a) measuring, in quantitative terms, unremunerated work that is outside national accounts, working to improve methods to assess its value, and accurately reflecting its value in satellite or other official accounts that are separate from, but consistent with, core national accounts; (b) conducting regular time-use studies to measure, in quantitative terms, unremunerated work; and (c) providing resources and technical assistance to developing countries and countries with economies in transition, in valuing and making visible women's unpaid work (1997 agreed conclusions of the Commission, para.
+20);

-- Measure and value unpaid work through existing and improved mechanisms, including by: (i) measuring, in quantitative terms, unremunerated work that is outside national accounts, working to improve methods to assess its value, and accurately reflecting its value in satellite or other official accounts that are separate from but consistent with core national accounts; (ii) conducting regular time-use studies to measure, in quantitative terms, unremunerated work; and (iii) Providing resources and technical assistance to developing countries and countries with economies in transition, in valuing and making visible women's unpaid work (CSW agreed conclusions 1997/3, para 20); - Provide data disaggregated by sex on training, including employer-sponsored training, present employment trends, income and future employment opportunities (CSW agreed conclusions 1997/4, para 8); - Support gender-specific research on the short- and long-term effects of the occupational and environmental health risks of work, including work in the formal and informal sector, performed by both women and men, and take effective legal and other measures to reduce these risks, including risks in the workplace, in the environment and from harmful chemicals, including pesticides, radiation, toxic waste and other such hazards that affect women's health (CSW agreed conclusions 1999/I, para 5 (a)); - Develop and improve mechanisms, for example time-use studies, to measure in quantitative terms unremunerated work in order to: (i) make visible the unequal distribution between women and men of remunerated and unremunerated work in order to promote changes;

-and (ii) assess the real value of unremunerated work and accurately reflect it in satellite or other official accounts that are separate from but consistent with core national accounts (CSW agreed conclusions 1999/II, para 1(o));

-• Increase efforts to compile, and disaggregate by sex and age, statistics on ICT use, to develop gender-specific indicators on ICT use and needs, and to collect gender-specific data on employment and education patterns in media and ICT professions (CSW agreed conclusions 2003, para 4(t)).
+- Providing data disaggregated by sex on training, including employersponsored training, present employment trends, income and future employment opportunities (ibid., para.
+8); - Supporting gender-specific research on the short- and long-term effects of the occupational and environmental health risks of work, including work in the formal and informal sector, performed by both women and men and taking effective legal and other measures to reduce these risks, including risks in the workplace, in the environment and from harmful chemicals, including pesticides, radiation, toxic waste and other such hazards that affect women's health (1999 agreed conclusions of the Commission, para.
+5 (a)); - Developing and improving mechanisms, for example time-use studies, to measure in quantitative terms unremunerated work in order to (a) make visible the unequal distribution between women and men of remunerated and unremunerated work in order to promote changes; and (b) assess the real value of unremunerated work and accurately reflect it in satellite or other official accounts that are separate from, but consistent with, core national accounts (ibid., para.
+1 (o)); - Increasing efforts to compile, and disaggregate by sex and age, statistics on information and communication technology use, developing gender-specific indicators on information and communication technology use and needs, and collecting gender-specific data on employment and education patterns in media and information and communication technology professions (2003 agreed conclusions of the Commission, para.
+4 (t)).